-With a deep respect of theory and in practice of ancient textile methods, Mykonos weaver Faye Chatzi is creating contemporary fashion in a tiny workshop just steps away from the hot clubs and chic hotels on the rocky Greek isle.
+With a deep respect for theory and the practice of ancient textile methods, Mykonos weaver Faye Chatzi is creating contemporary fashion in a tiny workshop just steps away from the hot clubs and chic hotels on the rocky Greek isle.

-Hand-loomed textiles are her trademark, with all her raw materials generated from her own sheep and even her own silk worms — just as women did a millennium or two before her.
+Hand-loomed textiles are her trademark, with all her raw materials generated from her own sheep and even her own silk worms, as was the case a millennium or two before her.